rudymatela/fitspec/black/README.md

 	$ git clone git@github.com:rudymatela/fitspec

-The general rule, if you want to compile a file that uses FitSpec on GHC, you do:
+If you want to compile a file that uses FitSpec on GHC, you do:

 	$ ghc -ipath/to/llcheck:path/to/fitspec file.hs